jeromeetienne/phoneasdaydreamcontroller.js/README.md

 [http://192.168.0.2:8080/examples](http://192.168.0.2:8080/examples) and pick 'phone controller'

 it will run the controller emulation on your phone.
 Aka a daydream kind of controller (orientation, one trackpad and 3 button)

+# Misc

+- It it possible to use it with [ray-input](https://github.com/borismus/ray-input) too.
+  Go [here](https://github.com/jeromeetienne/ray-input/blob/phone-as-vr-controller/phoneasvrcontroller.html#L30) to see how it can be done.
+- To learn more about daydream controller, i used the [documentation for their unity plugin](https://developers.google.com/vr/unity/controller-basics).